pygreece/infrastructure/README.md

     should be added as outside collaborators to the specific repos they contribute to, though becoming an organization member is okay if they need it.

-!!! info
+> [!NOTE]

-    Our Github organization currently has a bot member as well.
-This is needed for some automations to run, like [Pulses](https://pulses.dev), etc. Any bot on our Github organization should have as little permissions as possible.
+> Our Github organization currently has a bot member as well.
+This is needed for some automations to run, like
+> [Pulses](https://pulses.dev), etc. Any bot on our Github organization should have as little permissions as possible.

 ### Teams